 A list of top 10 Las Vegas nightclubs.
 Now that’s a tall order.
 With just about every hotel on The Strip having one and sometimes two nightclubs, it was no simple task to narrow down the top 10 Las Vegas nightclubs.
 But JackColton.com is nothing, if not resourceful.
 We visited the clubs, danced to the DJs been to almost all Las Vegas Nightclubs events and drank the cocktails.
 (What a drag, right?)
-And finally, we came up with what we believe are the best clubs in Vegas 2017.
+And finally, we came up with what we believe are the best nightclubs in Vegas.

 Located in the Wynn Las Vegas, XS is perhaps the most elegant nightclub on The Strip.

 The club has so many different areas, it’s hard to describe them all except to say they all embody the glitz and glamour Las Vegas nightclubs are known for.
 Party inside or outside at the pool area while you dance to first-rate DJs like The Chainsmokers and David Guetta.
 Multiple bars serve perfectly crafted signature cocktails while VIP tables abound.
 Order bottle service to see exactly the level of excitement XS can bring to your Las Vegas nightclub event.
 On summer Sunday nights, XS switches gears and turns the outdoor area into a Nightswim pool party.
 Being one of the most popular clubs on The Strip has its downside.
 It’s crazy packed in here so bring comfortable shoes and some patience.